patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

   }
 }
 ```
+Or just copy the contents inside [shaderlab.json](shaderlab.json) and paste it.

-Lastly, to change the color of your context, you can replace the `"name"` section of the built-in scope name to any of these.
-What the output will be is whatever theme you are using so it's possibly max 5 colors.
+# 3/3 To change the color of your context keywords, you can replace the `"name"` section of the built-in scope to any of these and more.
+What the output will be is whatever theme you are using so it's possibly max 5 colors but should be more than enough to choose from.
 -Scope	                         Typical Color
 -entity.name.class.shaderlab	   Teal/Green
 -entity.name.function.shaderlab	 Teal/Green